KPI Benchmarks : Cost per Call

 Cost per Call

-Definition: The total expense incurred by a Call Center divided by the total number of calls handled (inbound, outbound or both) over a certain period of time.
+The total expense incurred by a call center (labor and other overhead) divided by the total number of calls handled (inbound and outbound) by call center representatives over the same period of time.

 - High proficiency in first contact resolution and minimal re-work

 - Effective use of IVR/VRU system to resolve/ streamline calls